 3. Keep your social media strategy plan simple, to the point and implementable.

 As with anything, start with a basic need.
-So for example, if your aim is more sales then look at which social media platforms will serve best for your product or service.
-Understand how you need to start engaging potential clients on social media, which products or services will entice an audience and how do you make these appealing to capture their attention?
+For example, if your aim is more sales then look at which social media platforms will serve best for your product or service.
+Understand how you need to start engaging potential clients on social media; which products or services will entice an audience; and how do you make these appealing to capture their attention?

 Don’t however make the mistake of thinking that every social media platform is right for your business.
-Facebook, Instagram, LinkedIn and Twitter, all have a different type of audience, and not all may be best suited to your product or business’s requirements.
+Facebook, Instagram, LinkedIn and Twitter, all have a different type of audience, and not all are likely to be suited to your product or business’s requirements.
 Be clever.
 The idea is to devise quality content and information about yourself to a focused and targeted audience.
 Don’t try to be everything to everyone.

 Once you have identified and understood the mentioned points, you can then get to the crucial and most important part of who will manage your business’s social media plan and strategy.
 Will it be someone within your own business or an outside social media agency?

-Both have their own merits and benefits, however, both have their own cost implications too, which in either case can be a deciding factor depending upon the size and need of your business.
-Deciding on which option is better for you will depend upon how much you need from your social media activities.
+Both have their own merits and benefits; however, both have their own cost implications too, which can be a deciding factor depending upon the size and needs of your business.
+Deciding on which option is better for you will depend on how much you need from your social media activities.

-If you are looking to get a short term view or are using social media for the first time, you may feel that choosing an agency will be the better initial option for you.
+If you are looking to get a short term view or are using social media for the first time, you may feel that choosing an agency will be the better initial option.
 From here you can see how effective an agency is and what is involved in the planning and implementation side of your social media campaign.

 4. Don’t get ripped off when choosing an external social media agency.

 Digital marketing agencies who ‘specialise in social media’ are everywhere.
 As with most industries, some are good and some are bad.
 Experience and speaking to many small business owners tell us that the good ones (and there are many), will often charge prices according to their calibre and expertise.
 They are often too expensive for small businesses to take on.